FAA investigating after planes nearly collide in close-call landing at Austin airport

-AUSTIN, Texas (KXAN) — The Federal Aviation Administration said it was looking into an incident where a plane coming in to land almost collided with another aircraft cleared to take off at Austin-Bergstrom International Airport Saturday.
+The Federal Aviation Administration said it was looking into an incident where a plane coming in to land almost collided with another aircraft cleared to take off at Austin-Bergstrom International Airport Saturday.
+KTLA’s sister station KXAN reports.

 It happened when a FedEx cargo plane nearly landed on a runway where a Southwest flight was preparing to take off.
 An animation created by Flightradar24 shows how close the planes were to crashing.